SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

 .. note:: Because encryption is not associated with any role, users with **Read** or **Insert** permissions can read tables containing encrypted data.

-.. warning:: Your performance degradation increases in correlation with the amount of added columns.

 You cannot encrypt more than three columns.
 Attempting to encrypt more than three columns displays the following error message:

 .. code-block:: console